nolifelover/bitkubchain-pos-solo/README.md

 vi pass.txt

 # create new account
-docker run --rm -v $(pwd):/bkc-node/mainnet -it bitkubchain/geth:2.1.0 --datadir /bkc-node/mainnet/data account new --password bkc-node/mainnet/pass.txt
+deth --datadir /bkc-node/mainnet/data account new --password bkc-node/mainnet/pass.txt

 # output
 Your new key was generated